Do I Need to File a Tax Return?

 If you or your partner claim Child Benefit and one of you earns over £60,000, you may need to file a return to pay the High Income Child Benefit Charge.

-Learn how to avoid the HICBC →Key Deadlines
+Learn how to avoid the HICBC →Key Deadlines for the 2024/25 Tax Year

-5 October
+5 October 2025

-31 January
+31 January 2026

-Deadline for filing your online tax return.
+Deadline for submitting your online tax return AND paying any tax you owe.

-31 January
+What happens on 31 January 2026?

 Estimate Your Tax Bill